Helping PT's Specialize in Pediatric Care

 - Includes average of 3 hours per week of clinical mentored time

 - Rotations in Outpatient, Schools, Early Intervention, and Inpatient Acute Care.
-(Inpatient Rehabilitation will be observational)

 Residents will complete the Utah Regional Leadership Education in Neurodevelopmental and Related Disabilities Program (URLEND).
 This will entail 100 hours of didactic, 100 hours of leadership, and 40 hours of interprofessional clinical observations over the academic year.

 Other didactics specific to the PCS will be required and offered online and in person on a less frequent basis throughout the year (approximately 1-2 X/month).

 Independent study is expected throughout the year.

 Teaching Assistant in the entry level DPT pediatrics class spring semester (approx. 3 hours per week and can be logged as leadership time for URLEND)

 - Early Intervention